Research & Development

 In 2002 there followed the establishment of the Medical Polymers Research Institute MPRI which provides a forum for collaborative work between Mechanical and Aerospace Engineering and colleagues from Pharmacy concentrating on research in the field of new polymeric materials, products and processes for the medical devices and drug delivery industries.

-In addition to working directly with industry in carrying out R&D as well as knowledge and technology transfer programmes and the provision of training courses, staff in the Centre work closely with academic colleagues in the Advanced Materials and Processing Research Cluster on a wide range of research programmes.
-For further information on the Advanced Materials and Processing Research Cluster and links to the personal pages of the academics which contain contact details and publications, please click here.
+In addition to working directly with industry in carrying out R&D as well as knowledge and technology transfer programmes and the provision of training courses, staff in the Centre work closely with academic colleagues in the School of Mechanical & Aerospace Engineering on a wide range of research programmes.
+For further information on research carried out by the School click here.

 For a complete list of processing and analytical facilities and equipment housed in the Centre, as well as the services offered, please select appropriate heading from drop down menu.